 Increase participation and engagement among employees with an easy-to-use program, including the ability to schedule posts across channels

 Use data and analytics to help measure the impact and create gamification to drive engagement and share of voice

 Cisco implemented Advocacy from Sprinklr Social.
 With Advocacy, Cisco leverages employees’ social influence to expand the reach of the company’s brand messaging and create new avenues for engagement.
-Employees can now choose from a curated library of branded content to share out on their personal social accounts across LinkedIn, Instagram, Twitter, and Facebook.
+Employees can now choose from a curated library of branded content to share out on their personal social accounts across LinkedIn, Instagram, X, formerly Twitter, and Facebook.
 With Advocacy optimized for both desktop and mobile, employees can do this from their desks or while on the go.
 Governance features and approval processes ensure that the messaging is always on brand and has a consistent voice.

 Employee advocates aren’t limited to the content available in the content library: a suggestion feature allows them to submit content for approval prior to sharing, which mitigates any risk to brand by ensuring 100% brand compliance.
 Advocates can also suggest content they think others might be interested in.
 This type of interaction ensures that employees feel they have a seat at the table and stay engaged in the program.